cncoulter/cncoulter.github.io/about.md

 ## Short, third-person bio

 Cameron N. Coulter writes speculative fiction and poetry.
-He also likes to perform poetry, design ebooks, and tap dance.
-He's lived in California, Beijing, Baltimore, and Kansas.
 His poetry has appeared in *Eternal Haunted Summer* and *Eye to the Telescope*.
-You can sign up for his mailing list at <https://tinyletter.com/cncoulter>, and visit his website at <http://www.cncoulter.com>.
+You can sign up for his mailing list at <https://tinyletter.com/cncoulter>, visit his website at <http://www.cncoulter.com>, and find him on Twitter at <a href="https://twitter.com/camncoulter">@camncoulter</a>.

 ## Longer, first-person bio